kylemar/Microsoft-identity-platform-training/README.md

 These are the presentations used in the Microsoft identity platform developer training workshops.

+## Agenda

+Microsoft identity platform overview
+Protecting an API

-## You can see the recordings of the presentations
+## You can see the latest recordings of the presentations

 1. Microsoft identity platform overview and Fundamentals of modern auth - [Day 1 recording](https://www.youtube.com/watch?v=s5TB4AuPTa0)